stellatogrp/learning_rationality_in_potential_games/README.md

 1. Pull repository
 2. pip install -r requirements.txt
 3. Set experiment parameters to those desired in configs folder
 4. i.
-To verify convergence on Cournot game run python run_script.py cournot local ii.
-To verify convergence on Congestion game run python run_script.py cournot_gurobi local iii.
-To compare Activeset to Gurobi run python run_script.py cournot_guyrobi local
+To verify convergence on Cournot game run python run_script.py cournot local. ii.
+To verify convergence on Congestion game run python run_script.py cournot_gurobi local. iii.
+To compare Activeset to Gurobi run python run_script.py cournot_guyrobi local.

 ### Computational Examples
 Below is a simple example of our algorithm learning a linear model to predict cost parameters of roads in a congestion game.
 The edge thicknesses are the